-This notice is to be used when importing explosives or security risk substances to Western Australia.
+This notice is to be used when importing explosives or security sensitive ammonium nitrate to Western Australia.

 The export notice must be lodged by the licence holder with Resources Safety at least 7 days prior to the date of expected departure of the goods.

-Lodge separate notices if explosives and security risk substances are included in the same shipment for delivery to different consignees upon arrival in Western Australia.
+Lodge separate notices if explosives and security sensitive ammonium nitrate are included in the same shipment for delivery to different consignees upon arrival in Western Australia.

 Who is responsible?

-Only the holder of a current explosives or security risk substance import/export licence can export the explosives or security risk substances.
+Only the holder of a current explosives or security sensitive ammonium nitrate import/export licence can export the explosives or security sensitive ammonium nitrate.

 How long must records of import be retained?